 Health, Safety, and Risk Management is charged with providing leadership, resources, and services to protect the environment, and to ensure the health and safety of the University's students, faculty, staff, patients, and visiting public.
 Health, Safety, and Risk Management supports a safe, healthy and sustainable University environment through its work.

-Its six departments work cooperatively with each other and with our clients to provide comprehensive safety services with the ultimate goal of fostering a culture of safety throughout the University of Minnesota System.
+Its five departments work cooperatively with each other and with our clients to provide comprehensive safety services with the ultimate goal of fostering a culture of safety throughout the University of Minnesota System.

 HSRM Departments and Divisions

 Enterprise Risk Management Division

 The Enterprise Risk Management Division is responsible for leading enterprise risk management strategies and plans.
 In partnership with the Office of Internal Audit and the Audit and Compliance Committee, the Enterprise Risk Management Division conducts risk assessments and recommends and implements risk management solutions such as insurance, safety and security policies, business continuity plans, and recovery measures.

 Department of Biosafety and Occupational Health

 Occupational Health Division